 What is Public Finance?

-In simple layman terms, public finance is the study of finance related to government entities.
+In simple layman’s terms, public finance is the study of finance related to government entities.
 It revolves around the role of government income and expenditure in the economy.

-By this definition, we can understand that public finance deals with income and expenditure of government entity at any level be it central, state or local.
-However in the modern day context, public finance has a wider scope – it studies the impact of government policies on the economy.
+By this definition, we can understand that public finance deals with the income and expenditure of government entities at any level, be it central, state, or local.
+However, in the modern-day context, public finance has a wider scope – it studies the impact of government policies on the economy.